ssc-oscar/lookup/README.md

 ### 1. How to get a list of commits made by an author
 #### author2commit formatting: a2cFullP.{0..31}.tch
 ```
-This prints the total number of commit ID/Hash the author has made,
+This prints the total number of commit ID/Hash the author has made.
-then this prints the commit ID/Hash of all the author's git commits seperated by a semicolon ( ; )

 Command:
    * echo "git-commit-ID" | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32